-Never have your refund (or any portion of your refund) direct-deposited into an account under the preparer’s control.
-Although you can split your refund among up to three different accounts, a preparer is not authorized to have your refund deposited into an account under his or her control.
+Never have your refund or any portion of your refund direct-deposited into an account under the return preparer’s control.
+Although you can split your refund among up to three different bank accounts, a return preparer is not authorized to have your refund deposited into a bank account under his or her control.

-If you are a victim of Return Preparer Fraud or Misconduct
+If you are a victim of return preparer fraud or misconduct

-No matter how you find out you’re the victim of preparer fraud or misconduct, you need to take the following steps:
+No matter how you find out you’re the victim of return preparer fraud or misconduct, you need to take the following steps: